 Level IV Research Seminar topics may change from year to year.
 Research Seminar topics and descriptions are available on in the Academic Calendar, Honours Life Science Course list E.

-Town Hall – Level IV LIFESCI Seminar Ballot Presentation (2024)
+Town Hall – Level IV LIFESCI Seminar Ballot Powerpoint Presentation (2025)

 Students in a Life Sciences Program may choose elective courses from across campus.
 Please be aware of prerequisite requirements.